 Schedule: All registrants will receive a weekend schedule by e-mail.
 Also, look for any last-minute updates which will be posted in the lodge.

 What to Bring: Warm sleeping bag or bedding, a pillow, warm clothing, shaving kit, towels and a snack to share.
 You may also want to bring sports equipment, swimwear, musical instruments, sheet music, tapes & CDs, books and articles related to men’s issues, a camera, binoculars, natural history guides and rain gear.

-Meals: Hearty meals are prepared by the participants and served from dinner on Friday evening through lunch the last day.
-Vegetarian options are always available.
-If you have special dietary needs please indicate them on your registration form and we will try to accommodate them.
+Meals: Hearty meals are prepared by the Pilgrim Lodge staff and are served from dinner on Friday evening through lunch the last day.
+Vegetarian, Vegan, Gluten Free and other special dietary needs should be indicated on your registration form and we will try to accommodate them.
 Coffee, tea and snacks are available throughout the weekend.

 Opening/Closing Circles: Through introductions and ceremony at opening circle you will learn about the theme of the weekend and get to know something about the other men.
 Closing circle is your opportunity to share what you’ve learned, say good-bye and network for on-going support in your home area.

 Workshops: All workshops are led by participants; we encourage the involvement of any participant as a facilitator.
 Past workshops have included sweat lodges, divorced dads, photography, knife sharpening, political discussions, acappella singing, men’s health issues and other topics related to men’s lives.
 If you would like to lead a workshop please indicate that on your registration form with a short description.

 Affinity Groups: In addition to scheduled workshops, men often organize informal affinity groups.
 Past topics have included 12-step work, survivors of abuse, hiking and bird watching.
 Meet wherever/whenever you like.